-Whether you facilitating a meeting or just interested this page is for you.
+Whether you are facilitating a meeting or interested on creating one this page is for you.

-Meetings are independently founded, and most follow one of the main programs.
-You can read about the programs here and below you can find links to many downloads related to them.
-Many meetings are organized by a regular facilitator but some are not, e.g. recovery dharma supports a peer-based format.
+You can read about the programs here and below each you can find links to many downloads related to them.
+Many meetings are organized by a regular facilitator but some are not, e.g. Recovery Dharma has a peer-based format.

-You can start a meeting without aligning to a program; a meeting which incorporates meditation, readings, study and/or discussion, but studying the programs, reading some of their resources and attending other meetings are a great way to get your framework figured out and hopefully one will resonate with you.
+While you can have a meeting without aligning to a program, studying the programs, reading some of their resources and attending other meetings are great ways to get your framework figured out and hopefully one will resonate with you.
 And along the way gather some material to study during your meeting.

 Want to try some out?